nohturfft/SuppMat_Milano_et_al_2021_Biorxiv/README.md

 * Figure_1_E.pdf
 * Figure_S1.pdf
 * Figure_S2.pdf
-* Supplemental_Table_1.xlsx
+* Supplemental_Data_1.xlsx
-* Supplemental_Table_2.xlsx
+* Supplemental_Data_2.xlsx

 The rmarkdown scripts generate reports in [html notebook](https://rmarkdown.rstudio.com/r_notebook_format.html) (.nb.html) format that can be viewed in a web browser.
 Pre-compiled html notebooks generated during development are stored in the `html_notebooks` folder, and they include documentation on the versions of R and R packages used.
 Html notebooks files include the R code that was used to generate them; the code can be extracted from a dropdown menu in the top right corner of each file.

+## Issues
+If you notice any problems with the analyses, please raise an issue on Github.

 ## Citation
 If you find the materials in this repository useful for your own work, we would appreciate it if you cited our manuscript: